Gabrielparizet/Gabrielparizet/README.md

         The display of furnitures on sale in the React.js application, according to their storage in the MySQL database, as well as the display of such furnitures on their personal information page, through <strong>HTTP GET routes</strong>.
       </li>
       <li>
-        The storage of furnitures' images on our express server with their corresponding slugs stored in our database made accessible through a <strong>HTTP GET route<strong>.
+        The storage of furnitures' images on our express server with their corresponding slugs stored in our database made accessible through a <strong>HTTP GET route</strong>.
       </li>
       <li>
         The possibility for a user to create a personal account through a registration form that will check the user's email validity, hash the user's password with the help of <strong>SHA256</strong>and post her/his credentials in the database through a <strong>HTTP POST route</strong>.